schinlfc/schinlfc.github.io/content/officehours.md

 #### Location

-By default office-hour meetings are in my office (Simon 202).
+By default office-hour meetings are in my office (305 Simon Center Economics and Business).

 ---